sindresorhus/sindresorhus.github.com/source/content/apps/photo-widget.md

 #### How can I select a people album?

 Apple does not let third-party apps access these albums.

-#### Why is this free without ads?

-I just enjoy making apps.
-I earn money on other apps.
-Consider leaving a nice review on the App Store.

 #### [More FAQs…](/apps/faq)